 Make sure to replace “username” with your actual cPanel username.

 That’s it!
-You’ve now disabled wp-cron and set up an external cron job to run the wp-cron.php file at regular intervals.
+You’ve now disabled wp-cron and set up an external cron job to run the wp-cron.php file regularly.

 Conclusion

 Disabling wp-cron and activating external cron jobs can help improve the performance of your WordPress website, especially if you have a lot of scheduled tasks.
-By following the steps outlined in this article, you can easily set up an external cron job and ensure that your scheduled tasks are running smoothly.
-If you have any questions or run into any issues, don’t hesitate to contact your hosting provider for assistance.
+Following the steps outlined in this article, you can easily set up an external cron job and ensure that your scheduled tasks run smoothly.
+If you have any questions or issues, don’t hesitate to contact your hosting provider for assistance.